MuchaiSr/theme-library/README.md

 - **neon-green.css** — Inspired by retro terminals with IBM Plex Mono and earthy greens.

+- **arcade-purple.css** — A vibrant, retro-inspired theme with a bold purple hue, perfect for creating a nostalgic, arcade-style vibe.
+Featuring sleek, pixel-inspired elements and IBM Plex Mono for a touch of old-school gaming nostalgia.

 ## How to Use

 Link the stylesheet in your HTML: